V-Paranoiaque/OOTFY/README.md

 ## Installation

-For the moment I don't provide installation by stores, you have to install OOTFY by your self.
+For the moment it's no possible to install OOTFY from stores, you have to install OOTFY by your self.

 Just install Cordova and copy all files.
 After you will be able to compile mobile applications.